-The company follows the semi-virtual model with a hub based in Cambridge, UK.
-The company founders are experts in the field of PAH and BMPs.
+The company employs a semi-virtual model with a hub based in Cambridge, UK.
 The team is staffed with experienced drug discovery professionals to direct an out-sourced development program.
 This model ensures maximum capital efficiency without sacrificing quality.

 The science behind Morphogen-IX is based on years of research in the British Heart Foundation funded laboratory of Professor Nick Morrell and colleagues at the University of Cambridge.